Toro lawn mowers are one of the top lawn mower brands on the market today. They are known for their performance and great mower cut.

 Toro Mower Blades are Installed Incorrectly

 The most accurate way to check your blades is by using a blade balancer.
-They are relatively in expensive.
-It’s definitely worth the investment because an unbalanced blade and cause a bad cut and potential spindle housing damage.
+They are relatively inexpensive.
+It’s definitely worth the investment because an unbalanced blade can cause a bad cut and potential spindle housing damage.

 Toro Mower Deck is Plugged with Grass

 There is no way to keep all grass and dirt from building up underneath your mower deck, but there are ways to minimize it so you can achieve a good quality cut from your Toro mower.